To download a PDF click here

 - Any telegraphic transfers at £30 per transaction;

-We will also charge separately for sums spent or to be spent by us on your behalf (‘disbursements’) such as company and property search fees, land registry and court fees, the fees of counsel and experts, travel expenses, courier fees and computer search fees.
+7.14.2.
+We will also charge separately for sums incurred or to be incurred by us on your behalf (‘disbursements’) such as company and property search fees, land registry and court fees, the fees of counsel and experts, travel expenses, courier fees and computer search fees.

 All fees and expenses are exclusive of VAT which will be charged where applicable at the appropriate rate.

-8. Delivery of Invoices and Payment of Fees and Interest on Unpaid Fees
+8. Payments on account of fees, Delivery of Invoices, Payment of Fees, and Interest on Unpaid Fees

 We will charge interest on any amount remaining overdue by 28 days or more.
 Failure to pay invoices in accordance with our terms of business is analogous to an unauthorised overdraft.
 Accordingly the rate of interest we will charge on overdue amounts is 15% per annum with interest compounded on each quarter date.
-We may at our absolute discretion discount the interest rate in individual cases and such discount will only apply if you receive written notification thereof.
+We may at our absolute discretion discount the interest rate in individual cases.
+Such discount will only apply if you receive written notification thereof.

 If you object to any bill you are entitled to apply to the court for an assessment of the bill under Part III of the Solicitors Act 1974